Storing secrets in Azure Key Vault from Azure DevOps Release Pipeline

 Step 5 – Modify Key Vault Access Policies

 Head back to your Azure Portal and update Access Policies of the Key Vault as shown below.
-New release pipeline Set the access policy as shown above, and do not forget to hit the Save button on the “Access policies” blade.
+Set the access policy as shown above, and do not forget to hit the Save button on the “Access policies” blade.

 At this stage, if you run the release pipeline again, you shouldn’t see the error that we encountered in Step 3 above.